Get started with MUApply here

-- Know and understand the life sciences industry well enough to be familiar with terms, trends, issues and industry culture in order to be able to recognize needs that may be commercially viable.
+- Comprehend the life sciences industry well enough to be familiar with terms, trends, issues and industry culture.

-- Know how to commercialize new life science discoveries into products and services to improve health in humans and/or animals.
+- Recognize ways to commercialize new life science discoveries into products and services to improve health in humans and/or animals.

 You can also pursue the certificate on campus, offered by the Office of Medical Research, Biomedical Innovation Unit.
 Please visit the life science innovation and entrepreneurship graduate certificate program website for more information.

 Students may receive several types of financial aid, including loans, grants and scholarships.